Super Mario Maker: Development

 Before developing Super Mario Maker, Nintendo had previously explored the concept of a video game editor in the 1990s.
 The company filed a patent in 1994, for console hardware allowing players to pause a game, edit parts of the game, resume gameplay, and to save and share the changes.
 Super Mario Maker was conceived as a tool for Nintendo's internal development team to make Mario levels.
 The team, however, quickly realized the tool's potential as a standalone game and pitched the idea to senior game designer Takashi Tezuka.
-Meanwhile, Tezuka had been wanting to make a Wii U follow-up to Mario Paint that utilizes the Wii U GamePad.
+Meanwhile, Tezuka had been wanting to make a Wii U follow-up to Mario Paint that used the Wii U GamePad.
 Upon seeing the Super Mario Maker tool, Tezuka realized that a course-making tool was more marketable than a mere art program.
 He noted to Polygon that building courses is "not as difficult or out of reach as drawing is" but that he "was inspired to bring the fun of Mario Paint into this course editor".
 This game is the directorial debut of Yosuke Oshino, who previously worked as a programmer on Pikmin, Pikmin 2, and New Super Mario Bros.
 Wii.
 The game's soundtrack was composed and arranged by Koji Kondo, Naoto Kubo, and Asuka Hayazaki.

 The game was announced at E3 2014 with the title "Mario Maker".
 Although first revealed officially via Nintendo's E3 Digital Event on June 10, rumors of that title began earlier that month after a photo was taken of Nintendo's incomplete trade show booth which prominently featured the title.
 The game was rebranded as "Super Mario Maker" at E3 2015 during the Nintendo World Championships.